How do I choose a pediatric dentist?

 How to choose a pediatric dentist

-- A life of oral health begins early.
-Pediatric dentists are specialists in treating the unique needs of children. …
+- Oral health starts early.
+Children’s dentists are specialists in treating the unique needs of children. …

-- Think about education and experience.
-Once you have a list of a few pediatric dentists, do a little research. …
+- Consider education and experience.
+Once you have a list of several pediatric dentists, do a little research. …

-- Make sure your child is comfortable. …
+- Make sure your baby is comfortable. …

 What should I look for in a dentist?

-How to choose a dentist: 7 essential qualities to look for
+How to choose a dentist: 7 basic features you should pay attention to

-- Check the insurance.
-One of the first things you should do when considering a dentist is ask what insurance plans they accept. …
+- Check your insurance.
+One of the first things you should do when considering visiting a dentist is to ask which insurance plans they accept. …

 - Ask who they see. …